 (MUSI 334), 1 credit

 The Campanile Orchestra is a symphony orchestra made up of talented non-music majors and members of the greater Rice community who wish to continue their orchestral activities.
-The group plays works from the standard literature and meets on Saturday from 10:00 am-1:00 pm.
-The orchestra performs three concerts per academic year.
-Email email@example.com for more information.
+The group plays works from the standard literature and meets on Saturdays from 10:00 am-1:00 pm.
+The orchestra performs two concerts per academic year.

-Performances of the Campanile Orchestra will be in Sunday, November 19, 2017 at 6:00 PM and Sunday, April 15, 2018 at 6:00 PM.
-Both performances will be in Stude Concert Hall and open to the public.
+The next performance of the Campanile Orchestra will take place on Saturday, April 18, 2020 at 7:30 pm.
+Performances are held in Stude Concert Hall and open to the public.
 Seating is first-come, first-serve (no tickets required).

 A 2019 recipient of The Solti Foundation U.S. Career Assistance Award, Joshua Hong is the sole orchestral conducting student of Larry Rachleff at Rice University’s Shepherd School of Music.
 At Rice, Joshua serves as Music Director of the Campanile Orchestra and appears in performance regularly with the Shepherd School Orchestras.
 Highlights of this season include a performance of Prokofiev’s 5th Symphony with the school’s Symphony Orchestra and a full program of Mendelssohn, Rossini, and Haydn with the Chamber Orchestra.
 He previously served as Music Director of the Baltimore-based Occasional Symphony and Assistant Conductor of the Baltimore Chamber Orchestra.
 Joshua is the 2019-2020 awardee of Rice University’s Mrs. L. F. McCollum Fellowship in Music.
 His performances have been described as “supple, buoyant… sensitively conducted” (Tim Smith, The Baltimore Sun).